alevalv/oz-vscode/README.md

 Linting
 -------

-**Known issue:** Since the oz compiler is used to perform linting, multiple ozf files will be created in the user home directory, these files can be deleted with no consequences.

 To use the included linter, set property `oz.enablelinter` with `true`.
 If you are on Windows, you must set `oz.compilerpath` with the path to your compiler (ozc.exe); for Linux, the extension assumes that the Oz compiler is in the path.
 The errors are extracted from compiler output.

-Linting is only performed when a file is saved.
+Linting is performed when a file is saved.

 Executing code from Visual Studio Code
 --------------------------------------